Ramzi98/Graph/readme.txt

 To use the IHM, all what u have to do is to run the commande "make" into your terminal, to delete the generated class, you have to run "make clean" commande into your terminal.

-=== Folders ===
+=== Directories ===

-1)DOT: the repository where we store the graph in the DOT format.
+1)DOT       : the repository where we store the graph in the DOT format.

-2)PDF: The repository where we store the graph in the PDF format.
+2)PDF       : The repository where we store the graph in the PDF format.

-3)Javadoc: the repository that store the documentation of the library in the format javadoc.
+3)Javadoc   : the repository that store the documentation of the library in the format javadoc.